Certification - Deaths

-The have been instances of undertakers taking deceased patients into GP car parks to avoid inconveniencing the GP providing cremation certification.
+There have been instances of undertakers taking deceased patients into GP car parks to avoid inconveniencing the GP providing cremation certification.
 We would strongly advise against this on the grounds of the distress it would cause to the family and your other patients if they discover this practice happening.

-We realise this may be a particular difficulty in some more rural areas but believe that the Undertakers could arrange to move the body to a more local undertaker to care for the body whilst waiting to be viewed.
+We realise this may be a particular difficulty in some more rural areas but believe that the Undertakers could arrange to move the body to a more local undertaker to care for whilst waiting to be viewed.

 Free from Infection Certificate / Information

-If a patient passes away and the family would like repatriate them to their country of birth, a ‘Free from Infection Certificate’ will be required from the Undertakers.
+If a patient passes away and the family would like to repatriate them to their country of birth, a ‘Free from Infection Certificate’ will be required from the Undertakers.
 The following provides information on what is required by the GPs in this instance:

-- If the patient has had a post mortem the information needs to be provided by a Pathologist from the hospital where this took place
+- If the patient has had a postmortem the information needs to be provided by a Pathologist from the hospital where this took place.

-- If the GP has issued the death certificate this will then need to be provided by the GP
+- If the GP has issued the death certificate this will then need to be provided by the GP.

 - Hep B